The Scholarship Committee chair for 2023 is Eva Jellison (She/her) [email protected]

 The Alexander G. Gray, Jr., Scholarship Award will be awarded to a second- third- of fourth-year law student who demonstrates a commitment to and involvement in the LGBTQ community, leadership, maturity, and responsibility.
 Other indicia of excellence, including positive personal, professional or academic traits, will also be considered.
 The Mass.
 LGBTQ Bar Board of Directors will select the recipient of the scholarship, based on recommendations by the Alexander G. Gray, Jr., Scholarship Committee.

-To apply for and be eligible for the Scholarship, candidates must meet all of the terms and conditions set forth below and must complete and return all required submissions (see below) by email to Eva Jellison (she/her) ([email protected]) by April 13, 2023.
-Finalists may be interviewed by one or more members of the Scholarship Committee.
+To apply for and be eligible for the Scholarship, candidates must meet all of the terms and conditions set forth below and must complete and return all required submissions (see below) by email to [email protected] by April 12, 2024 at 11:59 P.M.
+Finalists will be interviewed by one or more members of the Scholarship Committee.

 TERMS AND CONDITIONS OF THE MASS.
 LGBTQ BAR SCHOLARSHIP